koerismo/struxt/README.md

 **Groups** allow you to group tokens together.
 A group consists of a series of tokens and a length.
 These attributes are defined in the structure by a number and a series of tokens surrounded by brackets. struct.ts features two types of groups: sticky groups and separating groups.
 The primary difference between the two is that sticky groups take a single slot to pack and unpack, that single slot being an array of the collapsed values.
 Sticky groups are defined in the structure with square brackets `[]`, whereas separating groups are defined with round brackets `()`.

 ## Replacements
 struct.ts also allows structs to have other structs defined within the structure.
 Replacements are evaluated during structure object construction, meaning that their contents are copied into a new group inside the struct.
-They can be defiend by inserting a name in *fancy* brackets `{}`, and inserting an entry with a matching name into a dict, which must be supplied to the constructor as an additional argument.
+They can be defined by inserting a name in *fancy* brackets `{}`, and inserting an entry with a matching name into a dict, which must be supplied to the constructor as an additional argument.

 # Examples
 ```ts